-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in economic activity that contributes an environmental objective, social provided that the investment does not significantly harm any environmental or social objective and investee that the companies follow governance good practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable activities. economic Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+The EU Taxonomy is a classification system laid down (EU) Regulation 2020/852, establishing list of environmentally sustainable economic activities.
+That Regulation does not include a list of sustainable socially economic activities.
+Sustainable investments with an environmental objective might aligned with the Taxonomy or not.